ApachOC/GraphViewApp/USAGE.md

 allow access to other parts of the app.
 Upon logging in the options will be replaced by users full name and logout button.

+Note that upon initialization there are 2 default users with following usernames / passwords:
+Administrator: admin / pass
+User: user / pass

 ### Project menu
 In the top left corner resides the *Project menu* from which the user can create new projects.
 Registered users can also save and load projects from remote storage here.